The Environment for Pianos

 2) What water is best used in the System?

 Water quality is very important.
 Tap, rain or bore water is poor quality water, even if it is filtered.
 The use of distilled (not demineralised) water is strongly recommended!
 Distillation produces very pure water.
 The use of distilled water will significantly reduce the build-up of mineral deposits on the pads and element.
 Distillation involves boiling the water and then condensing the vapour into a clean container, leaving solid contaminants behind.
 Demineralisation does not significantly remove uncharged organic molecules.
 Demineralised water is also known as deionised water.
 Demineralisation is a physical process, which uses specifically manufactured ion exchange resins, which bind to and filter out the mineral salts from water.
 The price of distilled and demineralised water is cheap and cost the same in supermarkets, yet distilled water is superior.
-Only Foodland and AGL sells it.
+In South Australia, only Foodland and AGL sells it.

 3) How often do the pads need to be changed in the humidifier?